Bourne Braves

 The Bourne Braves are a collegiate summer baseball team based in Bourne, Massachusetts.
 The team is a member of the Cape Cod Baseball League (CCBL) and plays in the league's West Division.
 The Braves play their home games at Doran Park on the campus of Upper Cape Cod Regional Technical School in Bourne.
 The Braves are owned and operated by the non-profit Bourne Athletic Association.

-Bourne won its second CCBL championship of the modern era in 2022 by defeating the Brewster Whitecaps two games to none to win the best of three championship series.
-The Braves and the Whitecaps joined the CCBL in 1988 as expansion teams, bringing the number of teams in the league to its current ten.
+Bourne won its fifth overall CCBL championship of the modern era by defeating the Yarmouth–Dennis Red Sox to win the 2025 finals series.
+Teams from Bourne/Sagamore have claimed ten championship titles since the league's beginnings, and over 100 players have gone on to play in Major League Baseball.